-- Distribute Moos News and Moos News Worksheet.
+- Distribute Moos News and Moos News Activity Sheet.
 This is a jigsaw activity, where students will need some time to work individually.
 Once all group members have completed their individual tasks, students will collaborate and share as an entire group.
-Instruct students to work individually, reading their job listing carefully and completing their section of the graphic organizer on the corresponding worksheet.
-Collaboratively, they will share their findings using the information recorded on their worksheet and complete the graphic organizer detailing characteristics of popular dairy cattle breeds.
+Instruct students to work individually, reading their job listing carefully and completing their section of the graphic organizer on the corresponding activity sheet.
+Collaboratively, they will share their findings using the information recorded on their activity sheet and complete the graphic organizer detailing characteristics of popular dairy cattle breeds.

-- Students will select breeds of dairy cattle to best match the characteristics listed at the bottom of the Moos News Worksheet.
+- Students will select breeds of dairy cattle to best match the characteristics listed at the bottom of the Moos News Activity Sheet.

-- Review the worksheet questions.
+- Review the activity sheet questions.
 Have students explain why they chose breeds for specific purposes.
 Students should be encouraged to look for facts in Moos News to support their opinions.

 Activity 2: Geography Pathway

 - Give each learning group a world map or utilize maps found in class social science textbooks.
-Use the detailed map on the Cowabunga! worksheet to find specific locations of countries.
-Given a tear sheet, each group will draw an enlarged version of the world map.
-Once students have complete the drawing, they will locate and label the following:
+Use the detailed map on the Cowabunga! activity sheet to find specific locations of countries.
+Give each group a large piece of butcher paper butcher, and have the students will draw an enlarged version of the world map.
+Once students have completed the drawing, they will locate and label the following:

 - Each of the seven continents